Seattle Jewish Federation shooting: Legal proceedings

-One of the most difficult decisions faced by King County Prosecutor Norm Maleng was whether to charge Haq with the death penalty.
+One of the most difficult decisions faced by King County Prosecutor Norm Maleng was whether to request the death penalty.
 Two of the victims, Layla Bush and Carol Goldman, publicly opposed charging the shooter with a capital crime, with both saying that death would be "too easy for him."
 Additionally, prosecutors in Washington are required to consider "mitigating factors" when deciding whether to seek the death penalty.
 In Washington State mental illness is considered a mitigating factor and Haq's lawyers provided the prosecution with records from Haq's 10-year history of treatment for mental health problems.
 On December 20, 2006, more than four months after initially charging Haq with aggravated murder, Maleng announced that Haq would not face execution, but, if convicted, would be sentenced to life in prison without the possibility of parole.

-Haq's trial began in the King County Courthouse (Seattle) on April 14, 2008 and was covered on Court TV.
+Haq's trial began in the King County Courthouse (Seattle) on April 14, 2008, and was covered on Court TV.
 On June 4, 2008, the jury found him not guilty on one count of attempted murder (for victim Carol Goldman); on the remaining counts, the jury declared itself to be hung.
 The judge declared a mistrial.
 His second trial commenced in late 2009, and he was found guilty on all counts, including aggravated first-degree murder, on December 15, 2009.
 He was sentenced to life without parole plus 120 years.